adrybakov/wulfric/docs/source/user-guide/conventions/main.rst

-Details on how the standardization matrix is constructed are provided in the individual pages for each of the 14 :ref:`library_bravais-lattices`.
+Details on how the standardization matrix is constructed are provided in the individual pages for each of the 14 :ref:`user-guide_conventions_bravais-lattices`.

 .. _user-guide_conventions_main_conventional: